ligato/docs/docs/user-guide/agentctl.md

 ### KVDB

-Use this command to perform get, put, del or list operations against the KV data store.
+Use this command to perform KV data store get, put, del, or list operations.
 This looks and functions much like `etcdctl`.
-It supports short form [keys][keys], but you must use the `--service-label` flag in the specific command.
+It supports short form [keys][keys], but you must use the `--service-label` flag in the specific command operation.

 ```
 Usage:	agentctl kvdb [options] COMMAND